 Get a Pillow for Your Knees

-For best spinal alignment, or if you have back pain, consider popping a pillow between your knees to keep the pressure off your hips and lower back.
+For best spinal alignment, or if you have back pain, consider popping a thin pillow between your knees to keep the pressure off your hips and lower back.

 Choose Your Pillow Fill